BarcodeAPI/server/README.md

 # BarcodeAPI.org

-The BarcodeAPI.org web server was designed to provide an easy to use API via HTTP protocol for use in mobile applications.
+The BarcodeAPI.org web server was designed to provide an easy to use barcode generation API via the HTTP protocol for use in external / mobile applications where generation libraries might not exist; the WebUI is also designed to be responsive such that users may generate barcodes to be scanned directly in their web browser, or download the barcodes after testing them out.

 ## Mirrors